pustike/pustike-inject/README.md

 * **@Nullable support**: By default, if an ```@Inject``` annotated dependency (field or parameter), is not present in configured binding, a ```NoSuchBindingException``` will be thrown.
 If ```null``` value is to be allowed, then the field or parameter should be annotated with ```@Nullable```.
-Injector recognizes any @Nullable annotation (by it's simple name), like edu.umd.cs.findbugs.annotations.Nullable or javax.annotation.Nullable.
+Injector recognizes any @Nullable annotation (by its simple name), like edu.umd.cs.findbugs.annotations.Nullable or javax.annotation.Nullable.
 For ex:
     ```java
     public class Computer {
         private final Soundcard soundcard;